ansible-collections/ibm_zos_cics/docs/source/modules/stop_region.rst

          max_rc
-            | The maximum return code from the tso status command
+            | The maximum return code from the TSO status command

             | **returned**: on zos_tso_command module execution
             | **type**: int